 Baby boomers are pushing the senior living market like no other generation before in the current scenario.
 Senior living organizations are rethinking all aspects of life for their residents, from activity options to dining experiences.
 Residents are moving the envelope yet again with the concept of ageing in place.

 No matter which industry you are in, having a plan is crucial.
-Planning allows organisations to plan out the future of business and keep on track while hitting the targets.
+Planning allows organisations to plan out the future of business and keep on track while hitting targets.
 It serves as the guideline and starting point for planning.
 Developing a reliable plan for Senior Living is critical to determining the project's feasibility.
 A robust planning process provides a way to assess the future real estate development plan, land utilisation, and configuration.
 The analysis will also help define the future of this industry.
 Let's have a look at it.

 Evaluate Existing Facilities

 The first step of a perfect strategic planning process is to conduct a building assessment survey of the current facility to determine required maintenance, stage of the life cycle, efficiency (programmatic and operational), and potential for reuse.
-This step includes an in-depth review of the exterior of the building, structural analysis, safety code issues, review of the mechanical and electrical systems, ADA accessibility, and general space allocation.
+This step includes an in-depth review of the exterior of the building, structural analysis, safety code issues, a review of the mechanical and electrical systems, ADA accessibility, and general space allocation.